jamesaoverton/obo-tutorial/docs/using-and-reusing.md

 Does the term have a logical definition?

 With very few exceptions, every class should have a parent class.
 OBO ontologies usually extend the [Basic Formal Ontology (BFO)](https://code.google.com/p/bfo/) which has just one term without a parent: "[entity](http://purl.obolibrary.org/obo/BFO_0000001)".
-Knowing a terms' parent (i.e. supertype) tells you a lot about that term, because everything that is true of the parent term must be true of the child term as well.
+Knowing a term's parent (i.e. supertype) tells you a lot about that term, because the child term is defined in part by the parent term.

-Most ontologies use the Web Ontology Language, which provides a range of powerful tools for make logical statement about terms and their relationships.
+Most ontologies use the Web Ontology Language, which provides a range of powerful tools for make logical statements about terms and their relationships.
 Well-defined logical relations allow for automated reasoning over the ontology and data that uses it.
-The richer the logical definitions, the more work the reasoner can do, although there is a balance to strike between power and performance.
+The richer the logical definitions, the more work the reasoner can do, although there's a balance to strike between power and performance.

-If the term you want to use fits into the upper ontology (e.g. BFO) and other relations that you're already using, then you're enriching the network of data in your application ontology.
+If the term you want to use fits into the upper ontology and other relations that you're already using, then you're enriching the network of data in your application ontology.
 If the term doesn't fit, then you might not be adding much by using it.
-OBO ontologies strive for interoperability.
+OBO ontologies strive to form a rich, interconnected network.

 ### Community

 Who made this ontology?
 When was it made?
 Has it been updated since its initial release?
 Is it ever going to be updated again?

 Several related OBO principles require that an ontology have a community of [users](http://www.obofoundry.org/wiki/index.php/FP_009_users) who [collaborate](http://www.obofoundry.org/wiki/index.php/FP_010_collaboration) on the ontology, [some person or group or organization in charge](http://www.obofoundry.org/wiki/index.php/FP_011_locus_of_authority), and a commitment to ongoing [maintenance](http://www.obofoundry.org/wiki/index.php/FP_016_maintenance).
 Too often I've found an ontology that passes all the other criteria, but it was developed by a few authors to support a single project five years ago, and it hasn't been updated since.
 Building an ontology and maintaining it is hard.
-Building a community an maintaining it is even harder.
-But this is what OBO projects strive to do.
+Building a community and maintaining it is even harder.
+But this is another thing that OBO projects strive to do.

 ## Mapping Terms

 We've just seen how to find OBO ontologies and terms, and how to assess their quality.
 Now let's put that into practise.

 Starting with data like our [data-before.csv](https://github.com/jamesaoverton/obo-tutorial/blob/master/examples/data-before.csv) spreadsheet, my first step is usually to create a list of all the "local" terms I want to "map" to reference ontology terms.
 I put this list in a spreadsheet.
 Then I use Ontobee and OntoMaton to find one ontology term for each local term.
 Usually I can find one, with a little work, but sometimes I can't.
-My third step is to decide how to get each ontology term into my application ontology.
-There are three main techniques that I use, each described in the next section:
+My third step is to decide how to get each term into my application ontology.
+There are four main techniques that I use, each described in the next section:

 1. if there's just a few terms from the reference ontology, I'll MIREOT them using OntoFox
 2. if I want to use many terms from a small reference ontology, I'll import the whole thing using Protégé
-3. if there are many terms from the reference ontology, or the reference ontology has complex logical axioms, but I don't want to import the whole thing, then I'll extract the terms I need using OWLAPI
+3. if there are many terms from the reference ontology or the reference ontology has complex logical axioms, but I don't want to import the whole thing, then I'll extract the terms I need using OWLAPI
-4. if there's no reference ontology term, then I'll define the term for my application ontology using QTT
+4. if there's no reference ontology term, then I'll define the term for my application ontology using QTT or in Protégé

 So those are my three steps: